adopted-ember-addons/ember-data-factory-guy/docs/request-manager.md

 # Request Manager

 Provides the ability to choose whether you want Pretender or MockServiceWorker (MSW) to intercept requests.
 This is handled via a RequestManager.
 If you call `setupFactoryGuy(hooks)` in your module, `this.requestManager` will be set, giving you access to the RequestManager being used for the test, where you can directly access the interceptor or change settings.
+It's also available via `FactoryGuy.requestManager` if you cannot access the `this` test context, but it will only be set during test runs.

 Pretender is currently the default request manager.